StiviiK/azctx/README.md

 Switched to context "mvp".
 ```

-`kubectx` supports <kbd>Tab</kbd> completion on bash/zsh/fish shells to help with
+`azctx` supports <kbd>Tab</kbd> completion on bash/zsh/fish shells to help with
 long context names.
 You don't have to remember full context names anymore.
+(WIP)

 -----